wimvanderbauwhede/HaskellMOOC/Tutorial-scripts-drafts/wk3-grow-a-tree-article.md

 Grow a Tree

 In Computer Science, trees grow upside-down.
-The unique root
+The unique *root*
-is at the top, and the leaves are at the bottom.
+is at the top, and the *leaves* are at the bottom.

-The binary tree data type is often used for storing data in a sorted order, to allow efficient searching.
+The binary tree data type is often used for storing data in a sorted order, to allow efficient searching --- for example, a telephone directory.
-(example!)

 We are going to define a Haskell data type for trees, storing integer values.